-The Windows distribution includes NBO6 executables for 32- and 64-bit environments (nbo6.i4.exe and nbo6.i8.exe), the GenNBO executable (gennbo.i4.exe and gennbo.i8.exe), sample archive files (with .gen extension), and a batch script (gennbo.bat) for executing sample calculations.
+The Windows distribution includes the NBO6 executable (nbo6.i4.exe), the GenNBO executable (gennbo.i4.exe), sample FILE47 input files, and a batch script (gennbo.bat) for executing the sample calculations.
 Instructions for installing and testing these executables are provided with the distribution.